About Shelter For Life (SFL)

 Access to Finance

 The LIFFT-Cashew will collaborate with financial institutions to increase financial services to cashew producers and processors.
 Financial institutions will be better equipped to design new products and adapt existing ones to meet the needs of various actors along the value chain.
-Furthermore, training will include value chain actors, showing them creative ways, they can help to facilitate finance at various levels of the value chain.
+Furthermore, training will include value chain actors, showing them creative ways. facilitate finance at various levels of the value chain.

 The LIFFT-Cashew program will build or rehabilitate 100 kilometers of agricultural feeder and connector road in the SeGaBi region.
 Feeder roads link producer groups or high production areas with key regional highways, while connector roads provide direct access between regional transport hubs or highways.
 An important element of the infrastructure component is the development of community-owned cashew storage facilities.
 This activity will improve post-harvest infrastructure while also increasing the use of improved post-production processes and practices because the space will also allow producers to better dry and store Raw Cashew Nut.